outoftune266/09-README-Generator/README.md

 Copyright (c) 2020 Zak Monnet

 ## Contributing
 All contributions must be appoved by owner.
-Contact zakmonnet@gmail.com with questions.
+Contact zakmonnet@gmail.com with questions

 ## Tests
 There are currently no testing procedures for the application